PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 >>> coeffs_groupings
 [[0.97, 4.21], [1.43]]

-This and more logic to manipulate Pauli observables is found in the :mod:`~.pauli` module.
+This and more logic to manipulate Pauli observables is found in the :doc:`pauli module <../code/qml_pauli>`.